 Outdoor space, such as a roof deck

-If your building’s monthlies are higher than the surrounding buildings, it means that buyers will pay less for your apartment.
+If your apartment’s monthlies are higher than average, it means that buyers will pay less for your apartment, all else equal.

 Here’s how debilitating high monthlies can be on a buyer’s purchasing power: according to the Hauseit® Mortgage Affordability Calculator, an increase in monthlies of $500 reduces a buyer’s maximum purchase price by over $120,000.
 In our example, the buyer’s maximum purchase price went down from $955,658 to $832,617.